 Anytime there is a change to a student's Degree Completion Plan, students are responsible for contacting the Academic Advisor as soon as possible to discuss modifying their plan.
-Most correspondences between students and the Academic Advisor can be conveniently handled via phone or e-mail.
+Correspondences between students and the

+Academic Advisor can be conveniently handled via phone, e-mail or inperson.